 Loc Performance scraper ARMORLUG ULTRA T800 service rubber track purchased more than 36 months prior to presentation for adjustment.
 Loc Performance rubber track designed for agricultural service or standard scraper service.

-Tracks marked "Prototype".
-Protonged on-road use.
+Tracks marked "Prototype."
+Prolonged on-road use.
 These tracks are not certified for such use by the United States Department of Transportation.
 Speeds must not exceed 25 mph (40 kph).
-There is no warranty on tracks used on gear tooth drive systems Irregular wear or damage due to cuts, scuffing, snags, machine malfunction or damage due to cuts, scuffing, snags, machine malfunction or damage, wreck, collision, fire, chemical damage, overloading, misapplication, misuse, negligence, or mechanical condition of vehicle. • Chunked, ripped or missing lugs caused by cuts from a sharp object or due to overloading. • Guide/drive lug wear caused by improper alignment of the tracks.
+There is no warranty on tracks used on gear tooth drive systems Irregular wear or damage due to cuts, scuffing, snags, machine mailunction or damage, wreck, collision, fire, chemical damage, overloading, misapplication, misuse, negligence, or mechanical condition of vehicle. • Chunked, ripped or missing lugs caused by cuts from a sharp object or due to overloading. • Guide/drive lug wear caused by improper alignment of the tracks.
 For example, if a tractor is run misaligned the idler wheel will rub against the inside of guide lug and friction will cause excessive temperature to build up.
 Excessive heat from the friction will cause rubber bonding to fail and chunking will occur. • Guide/drive lug wear caused by running the track in extreme hiliside conditions.
 Cable that is cut by a sharp object or implement.
 Exposed cables that are caused by:

-- Improper maintenance of mid-roller wheels - Interference from implements used in the application Carcass failure caused by cuts to the rubber from rocks or - Implements that damage cables.
-The exposure of the cable to molsture, dirt and the elements will eventually cause corrosion and will make the track unserviceable.
+- Improper maintenance of mid-roller wheels Interference from implements used in the application - Carcass failure caused by cuts to the rubber from rocks or implements that damage cables.
+The exposure of the cable to moisture, dirt and the elements will eventually cause corrosion and will make the track unserviceable.